oneeye0penqx3/oneeye0penqx3/README.md

 Zip zup zap 👽💥

-hii! im hunter and im looking for FRIENDS! if u r looking for friends too...IM HERE MAN!:3 Im a huge fan of Squidgame, All of us are dead, alice in borderland, Sonic, Haikyu, Good Omens, !arbel, Mouthwashing AND MORE! im also.. a huge music nerd DO IF U R INTO MUSIC TOO PLEASE TALK TO ME!
+hii! im hunter and im looking for FRIENDS! if u r looking for friends too...IM HERE MAN!:3 Im a huge fan of Squidgame, All of us are dead, alice in borderland, Sonic, Haikyu, Good Omens, Mouthwashing AND MORE im also.. a huge music nerd DO IF U R INTO MUSIC TOO PLEASE TALK TO ME! i listen to very much everything..SOME of my fav artists/groups r: Bts, stray kids, enhypen, Xdh, p1harmony, ateez, boynextdoor, txt, zb1 BUT ALSO system of a down, korn, limp bizkit, icp, bmth and more
-I love drawing (mostly digital art), singing and baking :3 PLEASE INT WITH MW OMG.. but please dni if u r under the age of 16.
-Im not comfy talking to ppl who r EXTREMLY younger than me.
+I love drawing (mostly digital art), singing and baking :3 PLEASE INT WITH MW OMG.. but please dni if u r like...
+13..........Im not comfy talking to ppl who r EXTREMLY younger than me.
 Also if u r a hater against stuff like lgbtq, if u r racist, a creep, against furries or whatever DNI TOO. i no no want bullies to int with me

 ANYWAYYYYY! thats it i think...
 PLEASEEEEEE INTTTTT